microsoft/Code-Search/Java Migration/README.md

 Below diagram captures the overall flow of steps invloved in migrating to Azul Zulu OpenJDK from Oracle JRE.
 ![Migration Flow](https://github.com/msftazdev/Code-Search/blob/msftazdev-patch-1/Java%20Migration/flow1.png)

-Based on the version of TFS that you are using, please select the appropriate option below to proceed.
+Based on the version of TFS that you are using, please select an appropriate option below to proceed.